AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 The maximum number of facet autocompleted items to return.
 The default is 0 which means you will not get any facet suggestions.

 [optional] `int termCount`
 The maximum number of token autocompleted items to return.
-By default, this value is 0, this means you are not interested in suggestions for tokens.
+The default is 0 which means you will not get any token suggestions.

 ### Example